nikgeokar/graph_based_pca_lda/README.md

 # Graph-Based Pca Lda
-Welcome to our repository, where we present a methodology for predicting node labels of graphs using machine learning.

 Our approach involves creating a pipeline that utilizes graph-based Kernel Principal Component Analysis (KPCA) for dimensionality reduction, followed by using the transformed dataset to train a Linear Discriminant Analysis (LDA) classifier.
 We have used multi-output LDA to predict labels for all the nodes in the graph.